How to Execute A Box Squat Correctly!

 It dramatically reduces the force placed on the knees.

-The position of the shin angle during a box squat reduces the internal pressure on the patellar tendons.
+The position of the shin angle during a correctly performed box squat reduces the internal pressure on the patellar tendons.
 The shin angle, accompanied by the correct box height, is a tag team that will save your knees.

 It helps increase the opportunity for more muscle utilization.